CASES WE HANDLE

 Anesthesia malpractice errors can lead to significant injuries.
 Many of these injuries are life-shortening or permanently disabling.
 A patient may lose blood supply to the brain and may suffer a hypoxic brain injury.
 A patient may suffer a stroke that goes undetected until it is too late to intervene.
 An anesthesia error may lead to blindness or loss of function of an organ, for example.
 In the case of local or regional anesthesia, a patient may develop intractable nerve pain or needle-stick injury.
 Sometimes patients suffer joint injuries due to improper positioning during the procedure.

 Anesthesia malpractice may occur a number of ways.
-Significant injury can occur when the anesthesiologist or anesthetist fails to do an adequate history of the patient and misses significant risk factors or contraindications.
+Significant injury can occur when the anesthesiologist or anesthetist fails to take an adequate history of the patient and misses significant risk factors or contraindications.
 During the procedure, the provider may improperly intubate the patient, causing significant injury in the airway, or brain injury due to lack of oxygen.
 A provider may administer the wrong anesthesia dosage, which can cause the patient to wake up during the procedure, or cause organ damage.

 It is critically important that the patient be monitored throughout the entire procedure.
 Providers or hospitals may be negligent for improperly monitoring, thereby missing symptoms of adverse events such as loss of an airway or loss of nerve function.
 Providers have been known to turn off equipment, or, when remote monitoring is being employed, fail to appreciate that all telemetry data was lost rather than assume that the procedure has ended.